LaughingLeader-DOS2-Mods/Mimicry/README.md

 Mimes are innately gifted with unarmed combat.

-*Random Bonus Damage*
+*Unarmed Bonus Damage*
-* Every 3rd hit, unarmed attacks will deal random bonus damage.
+* Every 3rd consecutive unarmed hit on a target deals random bonus damage.

 *Double Strike*
-* Critical unarmed strikes will cause a Double Strike (one free hit per turn).
-Double Strike won't occur during a mimicked attack.
+* Critical unarmed strikes have a 40% chance to cause a Double Strike (one free hit).
+Double Strikes won't occur during a mimicked attack.

 *Innate 5% Damage*
 * Brawlers gain a small 5% bonus to all damage.

 *Brawler Stance Skill*
-* A skill that toggles the Brawler Stance, which makes the Mime's fists scale to their level and chosen attribute (Constitution, Strength, or Finesse).
+* A skill that toggles the Brawler Stance, granting the Mime the Brawler's Fist, a two-handed unarmed weapon.
+The Brawler's Fist scales to the Mime's level and chosen attribute (Constitution by default).
+Every few levels, the Brawler's Fist will gain new bonuses.

 #### Concentration

-While unarmed, mimes gain a 100% bonus to accuracy, ensuring attacks will never miss.
+While unarmed, mimes gain a large bonus to accuracy.

 #### Beastmaster